 Property Tax Base

 Florida’s Constitution requires property appraisers to establish the property tax base for their county annually.
 The property appraisers determine the just, or market, value of each parcel of property as of January 1 of each year.
 Then, they apply all valid exemptions, classifications and assessment limitations to determine each property’s taxable value, or relative tax burden.
-The TRIM notice is an estimate and does not include non-ad valorem

 The Department of Revenue reviews the property tax rolls of each county in July and August of every year.
 These reviews are conducted to ensure the tax base established by the property appraiser is equitable, uniform, and in compliance with Florida law.